Guidance

 Reference values

-• unique within your data
+• is unique within your data

 Date values